Skip to Content

 Alaska

-Cruise ships stationed in Alaska for the summer season typically relocate to Hawaii or the Caribbean for the autumn/fall.
+Cruise ships stationed in Alaska for the summer season typically relocate to Hawaii or the Caribbean for the Autumn/Fall.

 Northern Europe/Norway

-Ships located in Northern Europe and Norway typically relocate to warmer climates in the autumn/fall.
 The ships will usually return to Norway in May/June.
-To find out more about the Norwegian Fjords cruise season check out this post: Norwegian Fjords Cruise Guide – Month by Month.
+To find out more about the Norwegian Fjords cruise season check out this post:

 Are Repositioning Cruises Cheaper?

 If you see a cruise deal that is under £50 per night, chances are it’ll be a repositioning cruise.
-These cruise itineraries are usually less popular and as a result, have cheaper prices.

 Why Are Repositioning Cruises Cheaper?

 Repositioning cruises are cheaper than other itineraries because they are more inconvenient and there is less demand for them from passengers.
-Repositioning itineraries usually come with extra costs such as car parking or flights which makes repositioning cruises less desirable and therefore cheaper.

 Repositioning Cruises Can be Inconvenient

 Generally speaking, it is more convenient to take a cruise which starts and ends in the same place.
-It makes things like transport and car parking MUCH easier.
+It makes things like transport and car parking much easier.

 There Are Extra Costs to Repositioning Cruises